Diagnosis and Symptoms of Melanoma

 Other tests

-You may be referred to a specialist(s) after an initial diagnosis and may require additional tests that can include an ultrasound, computed tomography (CT or CAT) scan, magnetic resonance imaging (MRI), and/pr positron emission tomography (PET) or PET-CT scan.
-All these will be done to further visualize your tumor(s) that may have spread to multiple organs.
+You may be referred to a specialist(s) after an initial diagnosis.
+Your doctor may also order more tests that can include an ultrasound, computed tomography (CT or CAT) scan, magnetic resonance imaging (MRI), and/or positron emission tomography (PET) or PET-CT scan.
+All these will be done to further visualize your tumor(s) and check if the cancer has spread to other parts of your body.4

 References